 The three main categories of zones are residential, commercial, and industrial.
 Zoning by-laws include type of activity, size of building, parking, number of employees, amount of traffic, and size of sign.
 If the location you have chosen must be re-zoned, issues, such as time and cost, may be important factors.

-To enquire about zoning a particular property, contact:
+To enquire about zoning a particular property, contact: Planning Services Tom Davies Square, 3rd Floor 705-674-4455 ext.
+4295 www.greatersudbury.ca/do-business/planning-and-development/

-Planning Services

-Tom Davies Square, 3rd Floor

-(705) 671-2489 ext 4295

-http://www.city.greatersudbury.on.ca

 BUILDING PERMITS